uglycustard/buildergenerator/README.md

 - Ability to override the the package for the generated builders (default behaviour is to append "builder" to the package of the root class)
 - Ability to specify the output folder for the generated builder source files

+##Issues

+Please log all issues at https://github.com/uglycustard/buildergenerator/issues including a sample object graph that demonstrates the defect.